Erwin Home for Worthy and Indigent Women: Description and history

 The Erwin Home is located south of downtown New Britain, on an entire city block bounded by Edson, Bassett, and Ellis Streets, and Cornelius Way.
 The complex includes the original main building, which has been repeatedly enlarged and now houses 66 units for single women, and a series of additional buildings which are designed for single women with children.

 The organization's articles of incorporation are dated July 6, 1893.
 It was funded by a bequest from Cornelius Erwin, who died in 1885, which provided for the establishment of homes for "worthy women of limited means".
 Erwin was a prominent local businessman and a member of the South Church, to whose administration he left the bequest.
 The first portion of the main building, with its distinctive Gothic Queen Anne turret, opened its doors in 1892.
 It underwent enlargements in a stylistically similar manner in 1894 and 1914, and was enlarged to its present U shape by further additions in the 1970s.
 In the 21st century it acquired further properties for supporting women with children.

-When the home opened its doors, rents were fixed at $2/month, and now stand at $250 for eligible women.
+When the home opened its doors, rents were fixed at $2/month.